podcastsdataset/podcastsdataset.github.io/index.md

 - **Topics:** the episodes represent a wide range of topics, both coarse- and fine-grained.
 These include lifestyle and culture, storytelling, sports and recreation, news, health, documentary, and commentary.
 - **Formats:** podcasts are structured in a number of different ways.
 These include scripted and unscripted monologues, interviews, conversations, debate, and included clips of other non-speech audio material.

+# GETTING ACCESS TO THE DATASET

+We are happy to share the dataset for non-commercial use to any research group with an academic affiliation or with a track record of relevant research publications.
+Student projects are also welcome.

 # CONTENTS OF THE DATASET

  Each of the episodes in the dataset includes an audio file, a text transcript, and some associated metadata. *Note that the data does <strong>not</strong> include listening data or other user or usage-related data.*